csy530216/pg-zoo/README.md

 # Experiments for PG-ZOO algorithms

-Code (in Python 3) for the paper [On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms](https://arxiv.org/abs/2107.10110).
+Code (in Python 3) for the paper [On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms](https://arxiv.org/abs/2107.10110) to be appeared in NeurIPS 2021.

 ## Numerical benchmarks
 The `numerical_benchmarks` folder contains the code for experiments in Section 5.1 in the paper.
-The code is tested under `numpy==1.18.0, matplotlib==3.1.2`.
+The code is tested under `numpy==1.18.0, matplotlib==3.1.2` with Python 3.7.

 ### Reproducing Figure 1
 Please run the following commands: